-- 4.1 A key component of a risk-based approach involves the operator identifying areas where its products and services could be exposed to the risks of ML and FT and taking appropriate steps to ensure that any identified risks are managed and mitigated through the establishment of appropriate and effective policies, procedures and controls. - 4.2 The business risk assessments are designed to assist the operator in making such an assessment and provide a method by which the operator can identify the extent to which its business and its products and services are exposed to ML and FT.
-Good quality business risk assessments are therefore vital for ensuring that the operator's policies, procedures and controls are proportionate and targeted appropriately. - 4.3 The board must ensure that the operator's business risk assessments, together with details of the operator's risk appetite, are communicated to all relevant employees. - 4.4 In communicating the operator's business risk assessments and risk appetite, the operator should ensure that relevant employees understand the implications of these on the day-to-day functions of relevant employees and their effect on the strategic objectives of the operator, in particular those relevant employees with customer-facing or business development roles.
+4.1 A key component of a risk-based approach involves the operator identifying areas where its products and services could be exposed to the risks of ML and FT and taking appropriate steps to ensure that any identified risks are managed and mitigated through the establishment of appropriate and effective policies, procedures and controls.

+4.2 The business risk assessments are designed to assist the operator in making such an assessment and provide a method by which the operator can identify the extent to which its business and its products and services are exposed to ML and FT.
+Good quality business risk assessments are therefore vital for ensuring that the operator's policies, procedures and controls are proportionate and targeted appropriately.
+In addition the business risk assessment must consider the risks of the operator failing to comply with the requirement to identify the subject of TFS or PF sanctions within 24 hours of their being made the subject of TFS or PF sanction.

+4.3 The board must ensure that the operator's business risk assessments, together with details of the operator's risk appetite, are communicated to all relevant employees.

+4.4 In communicating the operator's business risk assessments and risk appetite, the operator should ensure that relevant employees understand the implications of these on the day-to-day functions of relevant employees and their effect on the strategic objectives of the operator, in particular those relevant employees with customer-facing or business development roles.